Last Updated and Effective as of June 3, 2020

 Subject to the section titled “Additional EU Disclosures”, we may share the information we collect about you with certain third parties in the following ways:

 - To use certain services on our website, payment card information may be requested.
-We may ask you for credit card, debit card, or other payment information.
+We may ask you for a credit card, debit card, or other payment information.
 By submitting your payment information through our websites, to the extent permitted by applicable law, you expressly consent to the sharing of your information with third-party payment processors, and other third-party service providers.

 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.

-- Third parties to whom we need to share your information to investigate suspected fraud, harassment or other violations of any law, rule or regulation, or the policies for the website.
+- Third parties to whom we need to share your information to investigate suspected fraud, harassment, or other violations of any law, rule or regulation, or the policies for the website.